 Gathering Financial Information

 Accurate financial statements, including detailed records of income and expenses, are fundamental.
-Nonprofits must report all financial activities from the previous year on Form 990, ensuring every transaction is documented and accounted for.
+Nonprofits must report all financial activities from the previous year on Form 990, ensuring every transaction is documented and accounted for, with contribution records kept to support written tax receipts for individual gifts over $250 and to provide donors with public Form 990 access through a website or GuideStar.
 Comprehensive reporting maintains transparency and IRS compliance.

 Proper financial statement preparation is both a regulatory requirement and a best practice for effective financial management.